KAVINKUMAR1111/Rice-plant-health-detection-using-multispectral-imaging-and-transfer-learning/README.md

 Upload images captured by NIR drones of a rice field and process them through the frontend.
 The regions highlighted in red indicate disease affected areas or unhealthy plant regions.

 ## License
-This project is not licensed(open source code)
+This project is not licensed(open source code).

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.